 I chose my consultant because producing results for me makes him unique, with the potential of continuing said results.
 Not many Financial Advisors can operate at the level I desire - for example, sourcing out higher annualized returns at lower risks, advising during Financial Crisis's, justifiable asset allocation for my long and short-term investment needs.
 READ ALSO: Which Level Of The 10 Levels of Investing Are You At?
 Consider An Investment Specialist.
 In today's informational age, technology has helped our generation reach stronger fundamental levels of financial knowledge.
 If a Financial Advisor can only sell products, no matter how emotionally, he/she is likely to die in the industry.
-If I didn't use Luke, I would likely have wanted to work with a fee-based advisory like Providend had I been richer.
+If I didn't use my Investment Advisor, I would likely have wanted to work with a fee-based advisory like Providend had I been richer.
 I haven't done too much digging but I think Providend does these things:

 a) They have highly qualified consultants (all of them CFP at least)